Spiraled Vegetables – Oh my!

 by | Nutrition

 OMGoodness!
-Who would have thought spiraling vegetables would be so much fun.
+Who would have thought spiraling vegetables would be so much fun?
 Not only is it a great way to get more vegetables in your diet…think vital nutrients and fiber, spiraled vegetables cook quickly and add plate appeal.
-I may be late to the party, but spiraled vegetables have become a new favorite…even for my husband.
+I may be late to the party, but spiralized vegetables have become a new favorite…even for my husband.

 To test my new purchase, I stopped at the market to pick up a basket of vegetables.
 Rutabaga, parsnips, carrots, beets, zucchini, fennel, a daikon radish.

-As a first attempt, my husband spiraled 1 rutabaga, 2 parsnips, and 2 carrots.
+As a first attempt, my husband spiraled one rutabaga, two parsnips, and two carrots.

 spiraled1Raw_crop